 Miso Soup with Wild Mushrooms

 Ironically, the first robin I spotted this season was hanging around just outside my kitchen window in the snow.
-As I paced back and forth, flipping through pages and pages of recipes, thinking of what to make when I didn't soak a whole grain and / or bean the night before, and too lazy and sceptical to step out into the wind to pick up some fresh produce, I conjured up the idea of a warming bowl of soup made with staples on hand to go along with some Ricotta Cheese Biscuits.
+As I paced back and forth, flipping through pages and pages of recipes, thinking of what to make when I didn't soak a whole grain and/or bean the night before, and too lazy and skeptical to step out into the wind to pick up some fresh produce, I conjured up the idea of a warming bowl of soup made with staples on hand — yes, mushrooms are a staple in my kitchen! — to go along with some ricotta cheese biscuits.

-After a weekend of hearty meals, this simple, but elegant pairing was the ideal solution for a lighter dinner.
-Do keep this soup in mind as a inviting appetizer most suited to teasing your guests.
+After a weekend of hearty meals, this simple but elegant pairing was the ideal solution for a light dinner.
+Do keep this soup in mind as a inviting appetizer most suited to pleasing your guests.

-Did I mention the brothy delight comes together in less than 20 minutes?
+Did I mention that this very flavorful mushroom and miso broth delight comes together in less than 20 minutes?

 Omit the egg if you want a vegan version of this nourishing soup.

-Soak the dried mushrooms in 1 cup of hot water for 30 minutes.
-Chop the mushrooms into bits, and reserve the soaking liquid.
+• Soak the dried mushrooms in 1 cup of hot water for 30 minutes.
+Drain, reserving the soaking liquid, and finely chop the mushrooms.

-In a medium saucepan, combine the stock and the reserved mushroom soaking liquid.
+• In a medium saucepan, combine the stock and the reserved mushroom soaking liquid.
 Bring to a boil over medium-high heat.
-Add the dried mushrooms, fresh mushrooms, and shallots to the pan.
+Add the dried mushrooms, fresh mushrooms and shallots to the pan.
 Bring to a boil again and simmer for a minute or two.
-Now reduce the heat to low and add the miso to the pot.
+Now reduce the heat to low and stir in the miso.
 Cook for a few minutes, crushing the miso against the sides of the pan to incorporate it into the soup.

-Remove the pot from the heat, drizzle in the beaten egg, along with the cayenne.
-Return the pot to the heat, increase the heat to medium-high and bring to a near boil, gently stirring.
+• Remove the pan from the heat, drizzle in the beaten egg, and stir in the cayenne.
+Return the pan to the heat, increase the heat to medium-high, and bring to a near boil, gently stirring.
 Cook for 30 seconds more and serve hot.

 More miso recipes from Lisa's Kitchen: